-- · Remote on/off: - This is the default setting.
-This functionality will switch the solar charger on or off via the RX pin. - RX pin to GND will switch the solar charger off. - RX pin floating or to battery positive will switch the solar charger on.
+· Remote on/off:

+This functionality will switch the solar charger on or off via the RX pin.

+- RX pin to GND will switch the solar charger off. - RX pin floating or to battery positive will switch the solar charger on.